New Hampshire

 - Mail: Consumer Protection and Antitrust Bureau, Office of the Attorney General, 1 Granite Place South, Concord, NH 03301

-- Complete the online Consumer Protection Complaint Form through the NH DOJ website.
+- Complete the online complaint form at the NH DOJ website.

-For data breaches, report security incidents to the NH DOJ Security Breach Notification page.
+For data breach incidents, report to the NH DOJ Security Breach Notification page.

 - Maine Data Privacy Laws